vidyar/docs-1/sources/config.rst

 9. Run either ``after_success`` or ``after_failure`` commands

-The build status will be determined based on the outcome of the above steps.
+Build status will be determined based on the outcome of the above steps.
 They need to return an exit code of ``0`` to be marked as success.
 Everything else is treated as a failure.

 ----------